phious/Renewable-Energy-Optimization/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is  not licensed at the moment.

 ---